Itential-Adapters/adapter-checkpoint_management/CALLS.md

   </tr>
   <tr>
     <td style="padding:15px">connect()</td>
-    <td style="padding:15px">This call is run when the Adapter is first loaded by he Itential Platform.
+    <td style="padding:15px">This call is run when the Adapter is first loaded by the Itential Platform.
 It validates the properties have been provided correctly.</td>
     <td style="padding:15px">No</td>
   </tr>
   <tr>